-A recent study has found that nearly one in five travelers (18%) are unable to fulfill the purpose of their trip due to flight delays or cancellations.
+A 2013 study found that nearly one in five travelers (18%) are unable to fulfill the purpose of their trip due to flight delays or cancellations.

 Insufficient communication about the flight status was reported as the most common frustration by travelers in the study.
 It was followed by airlines refusing to pay compensation, and providing misleading flight status information.